ACM40960/project-shubidiwoop/README.md

     python script_filename.py
     ```
 Ensure Python and the required libraries mentioned in the first code chunk are installed.
+The output of the EDA can be found in the EDA folder [here](https://github.com/ACM40960/project-shubidiwoop/blob/main/EDA/Final_project_EDA.html)

 ### Hyperparameters Evaluation